-5.4.6.
-Subsystem clock $\times$ 4 multiplication circuit
+5.4.6 Subsystem clock ×4 multiplication circuit

 This circuit multiplies the subsystem clock by 4 and supplies it to the CPU.

-The circuit stops operations in the HALT mode (to reduce power consumption).
-When the circuit starts operating after the HALT mode is released, a one-clock wait of the original subsystem clock is inserted to eliminate noise.
+The circuit stops operating in the HALT mode (to reduce power consumption).

+When the circuit starts operating after HALT mode is released, a one-clock wait of the original subsystem clock is inserted to eliminate noise.